Santiago de Surco: History

 The Santiago de Surco area was already populated before Inca times.
 During the Viceroyalty of Peru, Surco became a vacation spot for the wealthy.
-Back in those times, Surco comprised not only its current territory but also the area of present-day Barranco, Chorrillos, San Juan de Miraflores, Villa el Salvador and other areas.
+Back in those times, Santiago de Surco comprised not only its current territory but also the area of present-day Barranco, Chorrillos, San Juan de Miraflores, Villa María del Triunfo and Villa El Salvador.

 One of the biggest attractions of Surco is the old Church San Juan Grande, which is currently under reconstruction.
 In earlier years this church remained unwatched and with no care from the municipality of Surco and was inhabited by locals in poverty.

 It is said that this old church was communicated to the Santiago Apostol Cathedral a few miles from there in old Surco by a sort of underground passages built by the Jesuits to be used in case of war or danger.
 What is a fact is the old skulls and little babies bones found by curious people who walked in the catacums.

 This church was built by the Jesuit order in 1752, using adobe, canes, stones and wood only.